sudeeprp/default-coding/stateless-functions.md

 Adding a test is trivial too.

-These functions can be used within a class to couple them with state (e.g., to cache the dictionary).
+These functions can be used within a class to couple them with state - like caching the dictionary).
 This illustrates the habit of modeling with stateless functions, testing thoroughly and using classes only when there's need for some state to be coupled.